Trist0ne/T500xVORON/README.md

 ### Software Configuration

 #### Initial Startup
-1. Install KAMP on your printer, located [here](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
+1. SSH into your printer.
+The username is **mks**, and the password is **makerbase**.
+Install KAMP on your printer, located [here](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging)
 2. Access your printers web-ui.
 In the machine tab, delete ALL the config files.
 3. Download the Klipper Configurations folder from this Github ([here](https://github.com/Trist0ne/T500xVORON/tree/main/Klipper%20Configurations)), and upload them ALL to the printer's config section.
 * ![image](https://github.com/Trist0ne/T500xVORON/assets/41755299/258b8037-95a2-4bea-b8ea-d8ef3a9e6b04)
 3. Configure the annotated sections of **toolboard.cfg** and **u2c.cfg**.
 You will need to fill in the canbus_uuid sections to to tell your printer the CAN addresses of your U2C and SB2209
-4. Save and click 'firmware restart'; resolve any errors that Klipper may throw, if any (it will tell you what the issue is).
+4. Save and click 'firmware restart'; resolve any errors that Klipper may throw, if any (the error message will tell you what the configuration issue is).

 #### Z Endstop Check
-DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER
+**DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER**
 1. Once Klipper has successfully loaded and can interface with the U2C and SB2209, navigate to the machine page of the web UI and press 'sync endstops'
 2. Endstop Z should be 'OPEN'
 3. By hand, move the toolhead up to the top of it's travel to trigger the CNC TAP sensor.
 Hold it in place and click the 'sync enstops' button.
 Endstop Z should now be marked as 'CLOSED'

 #### Sensorless Homing Configuration
-DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER
+**DO THIS BEFORE ATTEMPTING TO HOME THE PRINTER**
 1. Follow the guide located [here](https://docs.vorondesign.com/community/howto/clee/sensorless_xy_homing.html) to calibrate the sensorless homing.
 * The default configurations are made to work with sensorless homing, and are largely preconfigured.
 You can start from "Finding the right StallGuard threshold".
 You do not need to add sensorless homing macros, I built them in.